Ordinance on application fees and tuition fees at higher education institutions (2010:543)

 - A student required to pay an application fee pursuant to Section 2 or tuition fees pursuant to Section 5 may be admitted to and complete a course without paying an application fee or tuition fees if the course begins after 1 June 2011 but is to be completed no later than 31 August 2011.

-This ordinance comes into effect on 12 April 2011.
+- This ordinance enters into effect on 14 September 2020.